allan-tulane/sp24-recitation-04-dtcicero/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+This solution is sequential, and therefore not ideal for large input sizes.
+The main problem that prevents us from easily parallelizing this solution is that it is dependent on a current count value, which is consistently updated.
+Were this solution run on multiple processors in parallel, it would be impossible for them to tell what the current count was, and double counting would likely occur.
+This is in contrast to recursive parallel algorithms, which split a list into halves before counting so as to ensure a parallel algorithm is only concerned with its own half and not counting items that should be or already have been counted elsewhere.
+This algorithm is not specific enough about which processor should do what, and not consistent enough with its count value, to be augmented to a parallelized algorithm.

 ## Part 2: Sentiment analysis